balena-io/docs/pages/troubleshooting/troubleshooting.md

   * [I get "dfu-util: Device has DFU interface, but has no DFU functional descriptor" in Windows](/troubleshooting/troubleshooting#i-get-dfu-util-device-has-dfu-interface-but-has-no-dfu-functional-descriptor-in-windows)

 ## General

-### The 'Start the Terminal Session' Button Doesn't Appear

-Ensure you application is online and code is deployed.
-If either of these criteria are not fulfilled then the button will not appear.

-### Clicking 'Open Terminal' in the Session Does Nothing

-If no window appears, wait a while or refresh, as sometimes the connection can take a while to be established.

-If a terminal window flashes up then disappears, this is usually due to your application exiting before the terminal session is established.
-Ensure your application continues running long enough after being started to enable a terminal session to be connected.

 ### Terminal Closes On Update